laurent22/joplin/README.md

 # Attachments / Resources

-In Markdown, links to resources are represented as a simple ID to the resource.
-In the note viewer however, these resources, if they are images, will be displayed or, if they are other files (PDF, text files, etc.) they will be displayed as links.
+Any kind of file can be attached to a note.
+In Markdown, links to these files are represented as a simple ID to the resource.
+In the note viewer, these files, if they are images, will be displayed or, if they are other files (PDF, text files, etc.) they will be displayed as links.
 Clicking on this link will open the file in the default application.

 # Localisation